Kronuz/Xapiand/docs/_docs/reference-guide/api.md

 {% endcapture %}
 {% include curl.html req=req %}

-And the following will delete the whole index `/some/resource/path/` with _all its documents_ in it as well:
+Whilst the next example will delete the whole index `/some/resource/path/` with _all its documents_ in it as well:

 {% capture req %}